xxxmen/shtirlitsDva-Revit-PCF-Exporter-CII/README.md

 ## Dependencies

-Installation of NuGet package "ExcelDataReader" is required.
-It has SharpZipLib as a dependency.
+Installation of NuGet package [ExcelDataReader] (https://github.com/ExcelDataReader/ExcelDataReader) is required.
+It has [SharpZipLib] (https://icsharpcode.github.io/SharpZipLib/) as a dependency.

 ## Documentation